kikeflores96/rayleigh_benard_rom/README.md

 ## 6. Direct numerical simulation (DNS)

 The folder `DNS_kalman/` contains the Dedalus 3 DNS script and a set of precomputed simulation snapshots used to validate the ROM and provide measurements for the state estimation.
-Dedalus 3 is not compatible with the main `galerkin` conda environment and requires a **separate environment**.
+Dedalus 3 uses a **separate environment**.

 ### Environment setup